-Development & Squads
+Progression & Squads

-One moment you’re upside down, spinning around a bar metres off the ground.
-The next you’re demonstrating perfect balance, somersaulting along a beam no wider than the length of an iphone..
-This squad is for female gymnasts only.
-They train from 9hrs + a week on un-even bars, beam, floor and vault.
-Gymnasts in this squad compete at county, regional and national competitions.
+One moment you’re upside down, spinning around a bar meters off the ground.
+The next you’re demonstrating perfect balance, somersaults along a beam no wider than the length of an iPhone.
+Women’s Artistic Gymnastics Squad members are female gymnasts who train between 4-9 hours a week.
+They compete on the main gymnastic apparatus (Uneven Bars / Beam / Floor / Vault) and compete in various county, regional and national competitions.

 You’re thundering down the runway, launching into your fifth backflip in a row.
 For a moment it feels like the whole world is rotating around you.
 Then it’s over.
 Tumbling is a truly breath-taking type of gymnastics.
 It’s all about somersaults, flips and twists – and linking them together, one right after the other.
 This squad is for both male & female gymnasts who train 4hrs+ a week.
 They compete at county, regional and national level.
-In 2014 MK Springers were very proud to have Louise Jones become British Champion tumbler.

 Gymnasts training in a Squad group are only allowed to train with 1 club (if a gymnast is found to be training at 2 clubs they will be asked to leave our club)

 No earrings allowed – if gymnasts get their ears pierced they CANNOT train until they can take them out.

 Hair – Long hair must be neat and tidy.
 Please have it tied up in a plait / bun or something similar.
 NO PONYTAILS.
 Long hair can get caught on apparatus and gymnasts constantly redoing ponytails are both distracting and can be dangerous.